AI4Finance-Foundation/ElegantRL/docs/source/faq-en.rst

 Let's discuss the critic network of these algorithms:
 - The critic network (value network) **estimates the Q value of the policy**.
 - The critic network of on-policy algorithms (state value network) **estimates the Q value of the behavior policy** using the data collected by behavior policy.
-- The critic network of off-policy algorithms (state-action value network) **estimates the Q value of the policy** using the data collected by different policies.
+- The critic network of off-policy algorithms (state-action value network) **estimates the Q value of the target policy** using the data collected by different policies.

 Why the critic network of off-policy algorithms (state-action value network) estimates the Q value of the any policy but state value network can not do this?